grappafinance/core-cash/README.md

 ## List of Margin Engines

 * `AdvancedMargin`: The first version of the margin system that complies with the `IMarginEngine` interface that stores account structure.
-The current **Simple Margin** system is capable of dealing with:
+The current **Advanced Margin** system is capable of dealing with:
     * single collateral type
     * create native spreads
     * can mint 1 call (or call spread) +  1 put (or put spread) in a single account.